lilyzhai/housing-survey/README.md

 ## Stretch Goals
 1. Bundle regression model and interactive map into a web app
-    - *requires: Flask, React bootcamp*
+    - *requires: web development bootcamp*
 2. Gather historical data and visualize how features have changed over time
     - *requires: obtain historical data (at least 3-5 years worth)*
 3. Compare results to that of other "Ann Arbor-like" college towns (Madison, Urbana/Champaign, Durham?)